 Where: Your dining room

-Why it’s great: Very few people throw a seated dinner anymore.
-It seems exclusive and unique to sit down with friends sans devices for a few hours and connect over candles.
+Why it’s great: Few people throw a seated dinner anymore.
+It feels exclusive and unique to sit down with friends sans devices for a few hours and connect.

 Set the table before guests arrive.
 Lots of candlelight and low lighting are a must.
 Flowers, too, with a range that can be as simple as a favorite flower to a fun floral birthday cake made with colorful blooms and a mylar balloon.
 Keep them low to the table so you can keep the conversation flowing as the main focal point.
 A few thin, tapered candles add height to the table.